 I would rather cuddle then have sex.
 If you’re good with grammar, you’ll get this.
 If you’re good with grammar, you’ll also know where a comma comes in.

-The quote in the title is Diane Von Furstenberg’s and in a time when I, myself, put ten different possibilities in front of me and just couldn’t pin point the one I wanted most, knowing the woman I, indeed, wanted to be made me reach places beyond the possibilities I thought I knew about, ignore the possibilities and become more of myself.
-Connecting the dots helps to know yourself better, exclamations points are miracles and question marks are part of a lot of emojis.
+The title is a quote by Diane Von Furstenberg and in a time when I, myself, put ten different possibilities in front of me and just couldn’t pin point the one I wanted the most, knowing the woman I, indeed, wanted to be made me reach places beyond the possibilities I thought I knew about, ignore the possibilities and become more of myself.
+Connecting the dots helps to get to know yourself better, exclamations points are miracles and question marks are part of a lot of emojis.

 Just like inverted commas are.